mattermost-community/focalboard/docs/index.md

 2. Find [help wanted tickets in GitHub](https://github.com/mattermost/focalboard/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Comment to let everyone know you’re working on it, and to allow a core contributor to assign the issue to you.
 If there’s no ticket for what you want to work on see [contributions without a ticket.](contributions-without-ticket).

 3. When your changes are ready, run through our [checklist for pull requests](contribution-checklist).
-Note that if it’s your first contribution, there is a standard [CLA](https://www.mattermost.org/mattermost-contributor-agreement/) to sign."
+Note that if it’s your first contribution, there is a standard [CLA](https://www.mattermost.org/mattermost-contributor-agreement/) to sign.

 ## Just ask if you need help!